lucidrains/pixel-level-contrastive-learning/README.md

 for _ in tqdm(range(100000)):
     images = sample_batch_images()
-    loss, positive_pixel_pairs = learner(images)
-    # if positive pixel pairs is equal to zero, the loss is equal to the instance level loss
+    loss = learner(images) # if positive pixel pairs is equal to zero, the loss is equal to the instance level loss

     opt.zero_grad()
     loss.backward()